emuro/EM_probando/README.md

 ---
 #### The lengths for protein coding genes and proteins
-that we calculated can be accessed from our server:
+can be accessed from our server:
 [https://genford.uv.es:5001/sharing/P79EcUfhE](https://genford.uv.es:5001/sharing/P79EcUfhE)

 ---